-As of 1 January 2013, interest deductibility in respect of newly originated mortgage loans is only available in respect of mortgage loans which amortize over 30 years or less and are repaid on a linear or annuity basis
+As of 1 January 2013, interest deductibility in respect of newly originated mortgage loans is only available in respect of mortgage loans which amortize over 30 years or less and are repaid on at least an annuity basis.

 In addition to these changes further restrictions on the interest deductibility have entered into force as of 1 January 2014.
-The tax rate against which the mortgage interest payments may be deducted is being gradually reduced beginning January 2014.
-For taxpayers previously deducting mortgage interest at the highest income tax rate (51.95 per cent. in 2018), the interest deductibility has been reduced by 0.5 per cent. per year to 49.5 per cent. in 2018 and will be gradually reduced until the rate is equal to 38 per cent. in 2041.
+The tax rate against which the mortgage interest may be deducted will be gradually reduced as of 1 January 2014.
+For taxpayers currently deducting mortgage interest at the 52 per cent. rate (highest income tax rate) the interest deductibility will be reduced with 0.5 per cent. per year (i.e. 50.0 per cent. in 2017) until the rate is equal to the third-bracket income tax rate.